-The Ph.D. program in Sociology at Arizona State University (ASU) is housed in the T. Denny Sanford School of Social and Family Dynamics (The Sanford School or SSFD).
-This Graduate Handbook is intended to serve as a guide to both faculty and students in matters related to the doctoral program in sociology.
+The Ph.D. program in Sociology at Arizona State University (ASU) is housed in the T. Denny Sanford School of Social and Family Dynamics (SSFD).
+This Doctoral Program in Sociology Graduate Handbook is intended to serve as a guide to both faculty and students in matters related to the doctoral program in sociology.
 The information in this Graduate Handbook serves as a supplement to the Graduate College Policies and Procedures set forth by ASU (https://graduate.asu.edu/current-students/policies-forms-and-deadlines/policy-manuals).
 All students are expected to be familiar with and observe all requirements and procedures as defined in those publications.